• Skip to primary navigation

 As with the classic, zucchini lasagna is all about the layers baby.
 Since it has to simmer, you start by making the sauce.
 There are a few quick steps to get rolling:

-zucchini being sliced on mandolin slicer
+zucchini lasagna noodles being sliced on mandolin.

 From here, you lay the zucchini out in a single layer on a baking sheet that you’ve sprayed with cooking spray.
 Mine almost always take up one sheet, but if you have extra zucchini layers, you can either pull another sheet out or do a second batch.